X

 Lending Library at St. John the Baptist Attention Readers!
 St. John’s Elves have set up a lending library in the church hall.
 Please feel free to borrow a book and return it when you are finished reading it.
 At this time, we do not need any additional book donations.

+As Sidewalk Warriors Troy As Sidewalk Warriors Troy approaches its fifth year, we remain incredibly proud of what we’ve accomplished with the help of our generous community.
+Each Thursday evening, rain or shine, we serve more than 300 individuals, offering meals, essential supplies, and a moment of connection to those facing hardship.
 Recently, we’ve been met with a challenge we cannot face alone.
 Due to cuts in federal funding that once supported vital safety net programs - including those that fight food insecurity - we are experiencing a significant increase in both the need for our services and pressure on our resources.
 In just the past few months, the number of individuals turning to us for help has continued to grow, while some of our most reliable sources of support have decreased.

 The truth is simple: without our community behind us, we cannot do this work.
 Your assistance will not only help us navigate this difficult time, but allow us to continue growing to meet the evolving needs of those we serve.
 To learn more about Sidewalk Warriors Troy, please visit us on Facebook at facebook.com/sidewalkwarriorstroy or explore our website at sidewalkwarriorstroy.com.